How we started in Uganda - Masese II pilot programme

 There are high levels of HIV and child headed households.
 Child abuse and child protection issues are rife throughout, and there is a high number of street children.
 Alcoholism is a recurring problem.

-The community have become dependent on food handouts from a neighbouring organisation who is due to move on, so they desperately need to develop sustainable incomes and food sources.
+The community have become dependent on food handouts from a charitable organisation who have now moved on, so they urgently need to develop sustainable incomes and food sources.

 What we are doing to help